acorbridg/READMEGenerator/README.md

-## undefined
+## README Generator
-# create a professional README file using CLI
+# Use the command line to create a README file!

-This project is an app made using Node.js to quickly generate a professional README by answering quetions in the command line
+This project is an app using Node.js to create a README file based on the user's answers to questions.

 ## Table of Contents
-* Description,Usage,License,Contributing,Tests,Questions
+* Description

 ## Usage
-Acceptance Criteria
+type node index.js to begin the application.
+This will begin a series of prompts to answer, which will be input into a README.md file.

 ## License
 N/A